 These sessions help ensure members receive accurate information about Plan provisions and up-to-date resources and documentation.

-This session is for employers who provide DBplus only and will provide an overview of the Active Member annual statement and will also review the Deferred Member, EOM (Extension of Membership) Member and Retired Member statements.
+This session is for employers who provide DBplus only to their employees and will be an overview of the Active Member annual statement.

 Download the webinar slides – Annual Statement Overview - DBplus Only (PDF)